chalin/DEP-metadata-for-type-annotations/proposal.md

 ### 5.2 Dynamic semantics

-With respect to runtime support the language specification reads ([DSS][] 15, "Metadata"):
+With respect to runtime support, the language specification reads ([DSS][] 15, "Metadata"):

 > Metadata can be retrieved at runtime via a reflective call, provided the annotated program construct p is accessible via reflection.

 Metadata type annotations such as immutability could be useful at runtime, e.g., for [Angular][] apps.
 In both the [Angular][] core and generated apps, every effort is being made to avoid the use of reflection.
-Hence, it may be useful to consider allowing "query access" to metadata associated with an object instance (as associated with the instance at the point of creation via an [annotated `new`/`const` expression](#a-newconst).
+Hence, it may be beneficial to consider allowing "query access" to metadata associated with an object instance (as associated with the instance at the point of creation via an [annotated `new`/`const` expression](#a-newconst).
 For example:

 ```dart
 @Immutable List<String> list = new @Immutable List<String>.from(...);